What Is Alternative Health? A Modern Guide for Colorado's Wellness Seekers

 What this means for you as a client:

-● That the practitioner is not a licensed medical or mental health professional
+● The practitioner is not licensed and does not claim to practice medicine or mental health services.

-● The nature and scope of the services being offered
+● The nature and scope of the services to be rendered.

 · · ·